dkerr64/homebridge-yolink/README.md

 ### FlexFob Remote

 The YoLink FlexFob four-button smart remote is setup as a HomeKit stateless programmable switch.
 In Homebridge it is represented with multiple service tiles that all combine into the one accessory on Apple Home.
 Each button can be programmed to trigger up to three actions in HomeKit beased on a single press, a double press or a long press.

 Double press is not supported directly by the YoLink FlexFob but is generated when two button presses are received within a set timeout.
 This can be set in the plugin configuration with the *doublePress* setting which should be a value in milliseconds.
 The default is 800ms.
 You can experiment to find the ideal setting for yourself by looking at the Homebridge logs as you press the button... the time between each press is logged.
 If set to zero then the plugin will never generate a double-press event but will send two single-press events instead.

 Simultaneously pressing more than one button will generate a long press signal for each button pressed

+Some latency has been observed between pressing a button and it being reported by YoLink.
+Additional latency is incurred by waiting for a double-press event.
+If you never use double-press then a small reduction in latency can be achieved by setting the *doublePress* setting to zero.

 ### Siren (experimental)